 Lightening up a dark and dreary room will instantly make it more appealing.
-If adding windows or making other structural changes is not an option, then look at other ways to decorate a dark room and turn it into a lighter, brighter place.
+If adding windows or making other structural changes is not an option, consider other ways to decorate a dark room and turn it into a lighter, brighter place.

 Make the Ceiling Bright White

-By now everyone knows that a white ceiling helps make a room feel taller, but not everyone knows that it has to be the right white.
-If you want to brighten a dark room make sure it is the clearest, brightest, whitest white you can find.
-No cream, no ivory, and no versions of off-white.
+A white ceiling helps make a room feel taller.
+If you want to brighten a dark room, make sure it is the clearest, brightest, whitest white you can find: no cream, no ivory, and no versions of off-white.
 True white is the way to go.

 Overstuffed and heavily carved furniture will make your room feel darker and heavier than it is.
-Try to stick with streamlined, lighter pieces that do not have a lot of frills.
+Stick with streamlined, lighter pieces that do not have a lot of frills.
 If you love the style of carved or heavy furniture, try to keep it to a minimum.
 Choose one or two pieces that you love and keep the rest light.

 Avoid Heavy Light Fixtures